-- Complete review and identify technologies deployed in both the DOE complex and commercial industry.
+Complete review and identify technologies deployed in both the DOE complex and commercial industry.
 Due to the required range in flow rates, the nature of the exhaust constituents, limitations due to access or configuration and the required high reliability of the equipment, there is a limited number of technologies that can be deployed for a permanently installed, real-time monitoring system.
+Completed January 2014

-In progress: Work is ongoing to determine whether additional technologies are available; initial selection of differential pressure (pitot tube) and thermal dispersion mass flow technologies has been made. - Installation of instrumentation for real-time monitoring of the ventilation exhaust flow from each DST.
+- Installation of instrumentation for real-time monitoring of the ventilation exhaust flow from each DST.
 DOE will install two separate flow monitoring systems in two tanks to evaluate equipment in the Hanford Tank Farms environment.
 Once a final equipment selection is made that SS system will be installed in all 28 DSTs.
-In progress: Initial selection of pitot tubes with micromanometers and Kurz thermal dispersion mass flow meters has been made.
-Equipment has been purchased and each type will be installed in both SY-102 and AZ-102.
-Design and work planning are nearing completion with installation to follow and data collection on track to start in June. - 3.
+In progress: Equipment selection has been made and project to design and install the SS flow meters is ongoing. - 3.
 Implementation of remote readout to further minimize occupational exposures is a planned improvement.